-B. Employees who have opted for the classification and remuneration system introduced by the Collective Agreement signed on 22/12/1999

-Employees entering this classification and remuneration system shall progress in accordance with the terms and conditions of this system to thresholds 1 and 2 and become eligible for training grades and performance-related pay rises.
-However they are guaranteed the absolute sum of the salary corresponding to the final grade for the group in which they were classified and which they could have obtained in the old remuneration system.
+B. Employees who have opted for the classification and remuneration system introduced by the Collective Agreement signed on 22/12/1999 related pay rises.
+However, they are guaranteed the absolute sum of the salary corresponding to the final grade for the group in which they were classified and which they could have obtained in the old remuneration system.
 This sum shall change with the sliding pay scale.